amantoux/proximity_screen_lock/proximity_screen_lock/README.md

 [![pub package](https://img.shields.io/pub/v/proximity_screen_lock.svg)](https://pub.dartlang.org/packages/proximity_screen_lock)

-A Flutter plugin that can be used to bind screen activation to proximity sensor
+A Flutter plugin that can be used to bind screen activation to proximity sensor and detect proximity events

 # Usage